 Select native plants

-Look for plants and trees that are natural to your location when selecting for your yard.
+When selecting your yard, look for plants and trees that are natural to your location.
 Once established, these require less upkeep since they are inherently resistant to pests and disease.
 They are easy to maintain and are environmentally beneficial because they do not require fertilizers, pesticides, or supplementary watering.

 Use organic mulch